 For more severe cases of poor drainage, we may recommend more extensive drainage solutions.
 But rest assured, we treat our clients’ wallets like our own, and we will propose the most cost-efficient yet effective method possible tailored specifically to your landscape.
 And once approved, any solution we recommend will be efficiently implemented by our team members.

-If you have water drainage issues and would like a professional assessment, contact Handy Andy Outdoors today by clicking hereor by phone (770) 458-8505.
+If you have water drainage issues and would like a professional assessment, contact Handy Andy Outdoors today by emailing email@example.com or by phone at (770) 458-8505.